ap9055097/VideoHilightModel/README.md

 *   OpenAI for the pre-trained CLIP model.
 *   The authors of research papers that explore adapting CLIP for video tasks, such as Han et al. (2024).
 *   The organizers and sponsors of the [Moodeng: AI for Social Good - Elephant Challenge](https://moodeng.media.mit.edu/).
-*   [Any data sources or individuals who helped, if applicable]

 ---